Are you looking for an easy, indoor homesteading activity to try with your kids this summer? Why not make some

-- Slowly mix the flour into the water in a large mixing bowl.
+- Slowly mix the flour and salt into the water in a large mixing bowl.
 The mixture will get very thick, so use a wooden spoon instead of a whisk.

 - Knead the dough by hand to make sure it's thoroughly mixed.

 - Using a rolling pin flatten the dough to ½ inch thick.